ZackGphom/GLORP/README.md

 On the Itch.io page, you'll also find: \* **Visual Examples**:
 Comparison between original PNG and optimized SVG. \* **Mode Previews**:
-See the difference between "Monolith" and "Lego" modes. \* **UI Screenshots**: Overview of the current Qt-based interface.
+See the difference between "Monolith" and "Lego" modes.

 ### 🖼️ Why use GLORP?